-Through the course reserves program, the UC Berkeley Library helps students save money by providing them with free access to copies of the books and videos they need for their classes.
-The Library will acquire textbooks or other required instructional materials depending on budget, staffing considerations, and material availability; the Library welcomes donated copies of the required textbooks and other instructional materials.
-The Library will continue to provide course reserves digitally, at least through the 2022-23 academic year, since that approach expands the availability of content to students 24 hours a day (if they log in through the VPN or use library proxy), even in the case of campus emergencies or health/safety challenges.
-Print course reserves are not supported at this time.
+Through the digital course reserves program, the UC Berkeley Library helps students save money by attempting to provide them with free online access to copies of the books and videos they need for their classes.
+The Library will acquire textbooks or other required instructional materials depending on budget and material availability.

 Go to your classes’ bCourses sites to find links to required books, videos, and articles that your instructors have selected for the semester.
 Some instructors may provide these links on their syllabi or through another course management system.
-If you do not see these links for a particular class, ask your instructor.
+If you do not see these links for a particular class, ask your instructor (only instructors may submit requests).
 If the course reserve program is beneficial to you, please let your instructor know, so they are encouraged to submit their required materials for other courses.

 What to expect

 Instructors submit their required book and video requests to the Library.
 For books, the Library will attempt to license e-books for institutional use.
 Copyrighted books that cannot be purchased as e-books by the Library or by students will be scanned and made available through a controlled digital lending platform, UC BEARS (see below).
 Once the items are available, each instructor will receive an email with the direct links to those items, which the instructor provides to their students via their bCourses site and/or in their syllabus.
 Please note that articles and chapters are not in the scope of course reserves; instead, instructors may consider whether they can share them directly with students under fair use — contact Scholarly Communications with questions.